There isn't a wood flooring installer in the business who isn't guilty of taking a shortcut or two on the job site from time to time.

 The likely cause is that while on the job site, the flooring acclimated to the extreme dry conditions of winter.
 When it then acclimated to the other extreme, an especially humid Michigan summer, it swelled, crushing the edges of the boards.
 The next winter, when the flooring dried again, the gaps were bigger than typical seasonal gaps.

 How could this have been prevented?
 When possible, the goal should be to install the flooring at a moisture content (MC) between the two extremes.
-Lacking that, allowing for some expansion by not nailing the flooring as tightly as possible and also perhaps including occasional "washer rows"—where washers help space out the rows—would have given this floor a little more room to expand (see the sidebar "Room to Grow").
+Lacking that, allowing for some expansion by not nailing the flooring as tightly as possible and also perhaps including occasional "washer rows"—where washers help space out the rows—would have given this floor a little more room to expand (see "Room to Grow" below).

 There are endless other examples.
 Maybe the flooring was installed during a sticky Georgia summer before the HVAC was running, and when the air conditioning was turned on, large gaps appeared between the boards.
 Perhaps a floor was installed over a slab that hadn't cured, and the boards cupped.
 Moisture problems are too varied to deal with in detail here, but following are some basic steps to avoid the cardinal sins of moisture (for more detailed information, see the "NWFA Technical Manual Chapter A100: Water and Wood"):